abdullah0912/flutter_Email_and_Password_Check_Android_App_With_Firebase/Readme.md

 - Everything is ready for now

-### 4- Adding a firebase project & Conecting it with our flutter App
+### 4- Adding a firebase project & Conecting it with the flutter App

 - After clicking to Add project button it will redirect us to the page below 👇